HemanthReddy4368/Connect_4/readme.md

     * Scripts to play different agents against each other.
     * Metrics to evaluate the performance of the AI agents.

-## Contributing

-Contributions to this project are welcome!
-If you have ideas for improvements, bug fixes, or new features, please feel free to:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

 ## Contact

 [Intro to AI Group 4]